Published By: SME

 Stamping dies are the tools that shape and cut sheet metal parts.
-Stamping dies are commonly developed using computer-aided design, or CAD, software and analytical programs to create and prove-out highly accurate, unambiguous designs.
+They are commonly developed using computer-aided design (CAD) software and analytical programs to create and prove-out highly accurate, unambiguous designs.
 These designs are then translated into stamping dies by skilled craftsmen, known as diemakers.
 Once these stamping dies are mounted into presses, sheet metal is fed to them to produce parts.

-To better understand how stamping dies operate, this Sheet Metal Stamping Dies & Processes program explores sheet metal deformation and formability, and features segments on dies and die functions, die lubrication, and stamping analysis.
+Part of the Fundamental Manufacturing Processes Video Series, this program will help you better understand how stamping dies operate.
+You will explore sheet metal deformation and formability, segments on dies and die functions, die lubrication, and stamping analysis.

-The Dies and Die Functions segment looks at cutting die operations and forming die operations.
-The cutting die operations include: shearing, blanking, punching, and trimming, and the forming die operations include: drawing, bending, flanging, and hemming.
-Single- and multiple-station dies are also examined, including: compound dies, combination dies, progressive dies, and transfer dies.
+The dies and die functions segment looks at cutting die operations and forming die operations.
+The cutting die operations include shearing, blanking, punching, and trimming.
+The forming die operations include drawing, bending, flanging, and hemming.
+Single- and multiple-station dies are also examined, and include compound dies, combination dies, progressive dies, and transfer dies.